sourcemeta/learnjsonschema.com/content/2020-12/format-annotation/format.markdown

 * `It allows for the semantic identification of certain kinds of string values.
 For instance, it can indicate that a string value should be interpreted as a date, email, URI, etc.
 * `format` is solely an annotation and does not enforce any validation.
 It's meant to provide information about the expected format of the string.
 * Implementations may choose to enable format as an assertion, meaning that validation fails if the value doesn't conform to the specified format semantics.
 However, this is not mandatory and must be explicitly enabled.
 * While users can define and use their own custom `formats` (e.g., "format": "foobar"), it's recommended to refrain from overloading the format keyword for future compatibility reasons.
 Instead, define custom keywords for specific validation requirements.
-* In the event that you define your own "foobar" and JSON Schema subsequently chooses to define "foobar," you may encounter difficulties.
+For example in the event that you define your own "foobar" and JSON Schema subsequently chooses to define "foobar," you may encounter difficulties.

 ## Examples